Static testing will identify defects earlier in the development lifecycle but also reduce the number of unwelcome change requests.

 Reviews and walkthroughs will identify and eliminate defects early within the lifecycle.
 If completed correctly they are an excellent tool within the testing toolbox.
 Depending on your methodology and approach they can apply to a range of artefacts within a project.
 For example, requirements, designs, functional specifications, and process documents can all benefit from reviews, walkthroughs and inspections.

 Peer reviews of code and configuration will also add value to the process.
-Ensure developers take responsibility for the quality of their code, but also use the test process to identify training needs, or process improvement requirements.
+Ensure developers take responsibility for the quality of their code, but also use the software testing process to identify training needs, or process improvement requirements.
 Continue to adapt, monitor, and improve and ensure your teams have the opportunity to do the same.

 Static Analysis Tools